MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/ui-and-user-experience-guidelines.md

 author: mcleanbyron
 ms.assetid: 7a38a352-6e54-4949-87b1-992395a959fd
 description: Learn about UI and user experience guidelines for ads in apps.
-title: UI and user experience guidelines for ads in apps ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: UI and user experience guidelines for ads ms.author: mcleans ms.date: 02/08/2017 ms.topic: article